 Are funeral services being held as normal?

-We need to follow government advice so unfortunately it’s likely that funerals carried out at this time will not be exactly how you or the family would traditionally have wanted the funeral to be.
-We want to reassure you that we’ll do everything we can to help you have a memorable funeral despite the current restrictions.
+Unfortunately it’s likely that funerals carried out at this time will not be exactly how you or the family would traditionally have wanted due to following current guidelines from the government.
+We want to reassure you that we’ll do everything we can to help you have a memorable funeral despite the current restrictions, unfortunately there are a number of changes that we have had to make to our service.

-In line with government advice, local crematoriums and cemeteries are limiting the number of mourners attending funeral services.
-Our team will discuss this with you and advise you on the restrictions at your chosen venue.
+- In line with government advice, crematoriums and cemeteries are limiting the number of mourners attending funeral services.
+Our team will discuss this with you and advise you on the current restrictions.
+We will ask you to sign a declaration form to acknowledge that you have been advised of the current regulations surrounding funerals and the number of mourners permitted to attend.

 Are there any restrictions on the type of funeral for someone who’s died from coronavirus?